xdivla/website-monitor/README.md

 A simple Python3 website response time and response code monitor.
 The monitor exposes both prometheus metrics on port 8888 with the help of the prometheus_client library

+Name of prometheus metrics:

+website_monitor_response_time
+website_monitor_response_code

-Available as docker image: divla/website-monitor
+Docker image: divla/website-monitor

 ## Features